 Staka butter is traditionally made in Crete, Greece.
-It is made from the residue of clarified butter with an addition of flour.
+It is a type of clarified butter produced from sheep's milk.
 Staka keeps well in the refrigerator for almost a year and it is considered an essential ingredient in Cretan kitchen as it is used for thickening all sort of dishes including soups and sauces.

 • Origin: Sfakia, Crete (recipe from Chania, Crete)